bparanj/crystal/programming/rails/advanced-control-flow.md

 Creating a drawing of an exception propagation tree for a Rails codebase involves mapping out how exceptions are raised, handled, and propagated through different layers and components of the application.
 Here's a step-by-step approach to create this drawing:

 1. **Understand the Codebase**:
-   - Familiarize yourself with the key components of your Rails application, including models, controllers, views, and any middleware.
+   - Familiarize yourself with the key components of your Rails application,  models, controllers, views, and any middleware.
    - Identify where exceptions are likely to be raised (e.g., database operations, external API calls).

 2. **Trace Exception Flow**: